EDavies2020/GFRecipes_MS3/TESTING.md

         * Cancel button correctly directs user back to my recipes page
         * Submit changes button correctly saves all amendments made (every field was changed for testing), the user is also directed back to the my recipes page where the amended recipe card shows correctly amended
     * Delete Button
+        * Delete button correctly opens modal which asks for deletion to be confirmed
+        * Within the modal the cancel button correctly navigates the user back to the my recipes page
+        * The delete button within the modal correctly deletes the recipe selected from the my recipes page and navigates the user back to the my recipes page
+        * A flash message displays to confirm to the user that their recipe has been deleted
+    * Add another recipe button is working correctly and directs the user to the add recipe page

 * Logout
+    * Clicking on Logout on the navbar correctly removes the user from their account, it navigates the user back to the main homepage and a flash message displays to confirm the user has been logged out

 * 404 & 505 error pages
+    * This was tested by adding /banana to the end of the url to test the 404 page.
+The 505 is an exact duplicate so hasnt been tested
+    * The custom error page return to home button works properly, directing the user back to the main homepage

+* Other
+    * Each page has been tested on all screen sizes using online responsive media sites

 [Back to Testing](TESTING.md)